C-H-F/hyparvisor/README.md

 This installs a minimal Archlinux system on your entire drive /dev/sda using a german keyboard-layout.
 Just replace the drive and keyboard layout as needed.

+After the system reboots ensure that it boots from your hard drive.
+Call /opt/hyparvisor/update.sh to install the application.

 ## More

 - [Screenshots](./docs/screenshots/)